ThatGerber/continuous-deployment-templates/drone-rancher-compose/README.md

             2. Do this in the Dev environment.
 If we need Drone to deploy to other environments we can add those later.
         3. `SLACK_WEBHOOK_URL`: In case you want Slack notifications in a chat room

+### Set up an application in Drone

+1. place `.drone.yml` in repository root - use `sample.drone.yml` as a template
+2. Find repository in Drone and click "Activate Repository" (note: you must be an admin of the repository)
+3. If you want builds to run off of tags, go to the Settings tab on the repository in Drone and toggle "Tag Hooks" to ON